NastyaTretyakova/big_data_project/README.md

 P.S.
 If you want to assure that everything works, you can go to SQL app (whatever you prefer to use), then connect to the table "prepared_data" and run command "select count(*) from prepared_data" twice.
 If returned numbers will be different, it means that scripts works and data is inserted into the database

+P.P.S.
+If you want to find out about structure of this project and so on, we highly recommend you to visit file "presentation_big_data.pptx", where you can find a lot of interesting information (slide № 3 tells about the architecture)